OnChainSurvivor/OnChainSurvivor/README.md

 - Currently it should run in 4 years old hardware.
 Optimization is always an ongoing process, so please be patient.
 - a Web3 Wallet

-## 🚀Getting Started🚀
+## 🚀Getting Started🚀 & 💿Installation💿

-Follow these steps to run Onchain Survivor on your browser:

-### 💿Installation💿
 - Download the client and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.

 I expect In the future the game will not need a server as I will take take to tidy the code.